DennisLoren/api/README.md

 A simple Student Name Management API typically involves basic operations to manage and retrieve information about students, specifically their first name and last name.
 Below are the key features of such an API, along with brief descriptions:

 a.
-Add Student Name:
+Add Student Name
 - This feature allows you to add new students to the system.
 You can provide the first name and last name of the student, creating a new student record in the database.

 b.
+Student Retrieval
-Student Retrieval: With this feature, you can retrieve student information.
+- With this feature, you can retrieve student information.
 This is is essential for accessing and displaying student details when needed.

 c.
+Update Student Name
-Update Student Name: This feature enables you to modify the first name and last name of a student in the system.
+- This feature enables you to modify the first name and last name of a student in the system.
 It's useful for handling scenarios like name changes or corrections in the student records.

 d.
+Delete Student Name
-Delete Student Name: Delete Student allows you to remove a student's record from the database based on their ID.
+- Delete Student allows you to remove a student's record from the database based on their ID.
 It's a critical feature for managing student data and maintaining data integrity.

 ## API Endpoints
 Here are the API endpoints for the Student Name Management: